 Think of an individual task in your typical project management tool.
 How many elements are there in that task?
 There’s the title, the description, the assignee, the due date, the comments.
 Then there’s also rich text formatting, workflow statuses, @mentions, attachments, custom fields, and subtask hierarchies.
 And this task is one of several in a single project.
 Now imagine you want this project to live in two different tools, with two different teams collaborating on it simultaneously.
 Things risk getting complicated fast.

-Two-way sync, on the other hand, requires you to build a single connection (a sync) between the two tools.
+Unito workflows, on the other hand, require you to build a single connection (a sync) between the two tools.
 Once that’s done, updates will flow between the different software as they’re made.
-With Unito, you can even create multi-syncs, in which multiple projects sync between tools.
+With Unito, you can even create workflows that sync projects from any number of tools.
 No need to keep building recipes, or deal with different versions of a single task.
 Just easy collaboration.

 Let’s say your customer service team has a Zendesk ticket that requires the involvement of the development team.
 With recipe-based automation, you could have that Zendesk ticket automatically become an issue in Jira.
 With an additional recipe you could have comments on the Jira issue then appear as comments within the Zendesk ticket.
 Or create a recipe that sends attachments from Jira back to Zendesk, so your customer service agents get any status reports.

-With two-way sync, you could create a “Dev support” tag in Zendesk that, when used, automatically creates a corresponding issue in Jira.
+With a Unito workflow you could create a “Dev support” tag in Zendesk that, when used, automatically creates a corresponding issue in Jira.
 Then any changes made to the ticket OR the Jira issue will appear in the other tool in no time.
 The two teams can communicate and collaborate, all through that single ticket.
 It’s the simplest solution for working across teams and tools.
+Here’s a more detailed example, dealing with a support ticket escalation workflow using Zendesk and Jira.

 What tools are integrated?